apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

-We also evaluated our model on the mini-Imagenet dataset.
-Specifically, we worked on the few-shot setting where we add to the input two demonstrations -one with the correct label and another with a different label.
-As shown in the table above, the model's performance in this setting was poor, similar to what reported in the Frozen paper.
-We observed that the model suffers from recency bias (cite), meaning it almost always predict the label of the demonstration that is closest in proximity to the test input. \
-To mitigate the recency bias problem we can estimate the model's bias towards specific answers by replacing the test image with a content-free test image such as a black image.
+To mitigate the recency bias problem we can estimate the model's bias toward specific answers by replacing the test image with a content-free test image such as a black image.
 Specifically, we first calculate the logits for a *content-free* test image such as a black or white image.
 Then we scale the logits for the real test image based on the logits of the content-free image.
 The following figure explains the aforementioned procedure.

 <p align="center">
   <img src="images_report/calibrate_small.png" />
 </p>

 In our experiments, we average the logits from 2 content-free inputs: a black image and a white image.
-Similarly to (cite) approach on text classification, we constrain FROMAGe to only generate subwords from the input labels.
+Similarly to (cite) approach to text classification, we constrain FROMAGe to only generate subwords from the input labels.

 &nbsp;

 ## Video Captioning

 FROMAGe was trained with the goals of image captioning and image retrieval based on text.
 It was also shown by the authors that the model is able to work with a combination of visual and text input and hold a dialog.
-Every time, though, the model concidered images to be independent from each other.
+Every time, though, the model considered images to be independent from each other.
 This is why we wanted to test the model's ability to receive a sequence of images and caption them as a single video.
 For this purpose, we used the TGIF dataset [[3]](#tgif) and more specifically this [file](https://github.com/raingo/TGIF-Release/blob/master/data/tgif-v1.0.tsv) as evaluation dataset.

-GIFs usually have duration of a few seconds.
-This means that they contain far less frames to choose from than longer videos.
-Frame selection is a difficult task on its own, since we want the frames to be different from each other and representative of the original sequence as well.
+GIFs usually have a duration of a few seconds.
+This means that they contain far fewer frames to choose from than longer videos.
+Frame selection is a difficult task on its own since we want the frames to be different from each other and representative of the original sequence as well.
 For these reasons, we chose to work with GIFs instead of videos for captioning.

 To simplify the frame selection procedure we sampled frames uniformly.
 In addition, to experiment with different amounts of visual context, we run the evaluation for two settings: 5 frames per GIF and 10 frames per GIF.
-We used Cosine Similarity as evaluation metric to compare the contextual similarity of the model's captions and the original ones.
+We used cosine similarity as an evaluation metric to compare the contextual similarity of the model's captions and the original ones.
 Exactly 5,000 GIFs of the dataset were evaluated for each setting.
 The prompt template used was to add "Give caption as video." after the list of selected frames.
 The results are shown in the table bellow.

 <div align="center">